-In a symbolic action, a ruined dam on the Bašćica River was painted with a giant woman “smashing” the dam, showing human’s weakness over nature and the consequences of unplanned construction.
+In a symbolic action, a ruined dam on the Bašćica River was painted with a giant woman “smashing” the dam.
+This was done to show human weakness compared with nature and the consequences of unplanned construction.

 The Idbar dam was built in 1959 in the valley below Prenj Mountain, Konjic, to stop gravel going into the nearby Jablanica Lake.
 The dam failed, wasting both time and money, and was mined soon after commissioning to allow the Bašćica River to flow freely again.
 The water resisted human’s idea of taming it.
 When built, nobody expected the Bašćica River would be so fast and that the water would accumulate at a high speed until it began to overflow.
 The dam cracked, which could have had catastrophic consequences.
 The locals knew how this river could be dangerous.
 However, no one believed them.

-The Coalition for the Protection of River of Bosnia and Herzegovina was founded in June 2016 by nature lovers, individuals and organizations.
-They are monitoring and reviewing plans for the construction of hydropower plants and advocating for the development of tourism, traditional and complementary activities that can provide more diverse jobs and greater development for local communities.
+The Coalition for the Protection of River of Bosnia and Herzegovina was founded in June 2016 by nature lovers, individuals, and organizations.
+They are monitoring and reviewing plans for the construction of hydropower plants and advocating for the development of tourism.
+Traditional and complementary activities can provide more diverse jobs and greater development for local communities.
 The Coalition brings together over 20 organizations from all over Bosnia and Herzegovina.